 Dover is a somewhat small city located in the state of Ohio.
 With a population of 12,723 people and four constituent neighborhoods, Dover is the 142nd largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
 Overall, Dover is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dover who work in sales jobs (14.45%), office and administrative support (12.29%), and healthcare (8.23%).
+There are especially a lot of people living in Dover who work in office and administrative support (14.71%), sales jobs (9.14%), and food service (8.37%).

-The per capita income in Dover in 2010 was $24,657, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,628 for a family of four.
+The per capita income in Dover in 2018 was $28,366, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $113,464 for a family of four.
 However, Dover contains both very wealthy and poor people as well.

 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dover include Irish, English, Italian, and Swiss.
+Important ancestries of people in Dover include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Dover is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Polish.